KiiPlatform/ebisu/tio/README.md

 ### Action callback

-Action callback is called when the IoT device recevies remote controll command.
+Action callback is called when the IoT device receives remote controll command.
 You can implement IoT device specific controll in thie callback such as turn on /off devices or changes level of actuators, etc.

 Action callback signature: